v3io/frames/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Documentation](https://readthedocs.org/projects/v3io_frames/badge/?version=latest)](https://v3io-frames.readthedocs.io/en/latest/)

-V3IO Frames (**"Frames"**) is a multi-model open-source data-access library, developed by Iguazio, which provides a unified high-performance DataFrame API for working with data in the data store of the [Iguazio Data Science Platform](https://www.iguazio.com) (**"the platform"**).
+V3IO Frames (**"Frames"**) is a multi-model open-source data-access library that provides a unified high-performance DataFrame API for working with different types of data sources (backends).
+The library was developed by Iguazio to simplify working with data in the [Iguazio Data Science Platform](https://www.iguazio.com) (**"the platform"**), but it can be extended to support additional backend types.

+> **Note:** For a full API reference of the Frames platform backends, including detailed examples, see the Frames API reference in [the platform documentation](https://www.iguazio.com/docs/reference/latest-release/api-reference/frames/).

 #### In This Document